 Lake Mead National Recreation Area has entry fees which vary depending on timing, vehicle, and activity.
 Some discounts are available.

 Lake Mead has the Mojave Desert environment.
 Deserts have the extremes: very hot in summer, and can get quite cold in winter.
-A desert climate influences the weather.
-Plus the Southwest part of the United States adds a certain flavor to that as well, in particular a rollover possibility from the Summer Monsoon season of the Sonoran Desert in Arizona.
-That's something to be aware of.
-The flash flood dangers.
+The desert climate that influences the weather.
+Plus the Southwest Climate of the United States adds a certain flavor to that as well.

 With Lake Mead being primarily in the Mojave Desert, overall, it gets the least rainfall of any desert clime in Arizona.
 What does arrive, is usually from winter storms off the Pacific.
 Left-over precipitation, after dumping most over the California Sierras.3